 TD does not always have the best short located for shorting.
 There are better brokers currently if you desire to short mid and small caps.
 Try Speedtrader or IBKR. (we have reviews on our site for them too)

 TD required a lot of margin for futures, so you are better off going with ninjatrader if you have limited funds.
+But you can still trade the micros with a small account.

 The Thinkorswim app is so feature-rich that it can be a bit mind-boggling for the beginning trader.
 At Bullish Bears, we are experts at using this platform.
 Since it's what we use to plan much of our own trading, we know all the ins and outs of it.